The Invisible Avenger: Filming

-Tomei Ningen was shot in black-and-white at academy ratio.
+Tōmei Ningen was shot in black-and-white at academy ratio.
 The special effects were directed by Eiji Tsuburaya.
-David Kalat noted that Tsuburaya's special effects were "clever but sparingly used."
-Tomei Ningen was a primary influence on Toho's Mutant Series, a trilogy of science-fiction films produced from 1958 to 1960 (The H-Man, The Secret of the Telegian and The Human Vapor).
+Tōmei Ningen was a primary influence on Toho's Mutant Series, a trilogy of science-fiction films produced from 1958 to 1960 (The H-Man, The Secret of the Telegian and The Human Vapor).

 Special effects

 The scene where Nanjo scrubs off his clown makeup, revealing his invisibility was achieved with Kawazu gradually covering his face with black greasepaint; when combined with a separately photographed background, the dark shades became see-through, and the actor seemed to wipe away his very being.

 For scenes where Nanjo throws things or moves the around, piano wire was used to simulate the invisible man holding these objects.

 Release

-Tomei Ningen was released in Japan by Toho on December 29, 1954.
+Tōmei Ningen was released in Japan by Toho on December 29, 1954.
 Any release of the film in the United States is undetermined.
 No evidence exists that it was ever dubbed in English.

 Daiei Film produced two similar films featuring invisibility, The Invisible Man Appears in 1949, and The Invisible Man vs. The Human Fly in 1957.